redpanthers/JoinUs-Freshers/questions.md

 **All the questions below are related to your development enviornment**

-4. Write the steps you need to do to find a `string` from a group of files: step1 :find the directory step2:iterate through each file using if condition
+4. Write the steps you need to do to find a `string` from a group of files: step1 :find the directory step2:iterate through each file using if condition.

 5. Which all programming languages are installed in your system.   :ruby,python,java,perl